-Unless you really have a very low budget or don't mind rubbing shoulder with the large crowds, I would recommend avoiding Hard Seat.
-As you can imagine, you will squeeze shoulder to shoulder to your seat with others and there is little room to stretch the legs.
-A Soft Seat is a bit better than a Hard Seat, meaning you can have more elbow room and cleaner toilet, but this kind of seat is only available on a limited number of trains.
+Unless you really have a very low budget or don't mind rubbing shoulders with the large crowds, I would recommend avoiding Hard Seat.
+As you can imagine, you will squeeze shoulder to shoulder to your seat with others and there is little room to stretch your legs.
+A Soft Seat is a bit better than a Hard Seat, meaning you can have more elbow room and a cleaner toilet, but this kind of seat is only available on a limited number of trains.

 Know about Ticket Price for Children

 In China, tickets for children are priced according to their height.